batuff/Survival/INSTALLATION.md

 To correctly compile the software, please be sure to have:
  - The GNU Scientific Libraries (GSL) installed (Free download from the gsl website: http://www.gnu.org/software/gsl/)
  - A compiler supporting the OpenMP and compatible with the C++11 version.
-(Information about OpenMP compilers at: http://openmp.org/wp/openmp-compilers/)
+(Information about OpenMP compilers at: http://openmp.org/wp/openmp-compilers/; and about C++11 compatible compilers at: http://en.cppreference.com/w/cpp/compiler_support)

 Then:
  1. Download the whole *Survival* folder